NaveenKumar-Y/shell-postgres-script/README.md

 ## How to run
 - Add serviceaccount JSON file to the directory.
 - Download the postgres software in a bucket and give bucket location in the script file and run the script file "postgres_script.sh" with sudo privaliages.
-- Postgres server will be installed and started when the script get executed.
+- Postgres server will be installed and start running when the script get executed.
 - Enter sample database name and table name to be created in the Postgres server.

 ## Steps used in script file to install postgres:

-- Install gcloud sdk in the local machine by downloading latest sdk.
+> - Install gcloud sdk in the local machine by downloading latest sdk.
-- Unpack the files in the downloaded sdk file.
+> - Unpack the files in the downloaded sdk file.
-- Run the "install.sh" file inside the "google-cloud.sdk" directory to install the sdk in the local system.
+> - Run the "install.sh" file inside the "google-cloud.sdk" directory to install the sdk in the local system.

 ```
 # install google cloud sdk